 My client drew up quite a short list of when she wanted to be contacted by her team. it involved instances of fire, death, ill health or a serious client complaint from one of their top 10 clients.
 Plus, they were not to email her (that's too easy), they needed to phone her.
 By making them phone her, this guaranteed that much of the small mundane stuff just wouldn't be seen to be important enough to phone her to bother her on holiday.

-Set rules on emails so she just didn't see her emails when away
+3) Set rules on emails so she just didn't see her emails when away

 My client will set up rules on her email so that her number 2 automatically gets forwarded all her emails, and the replies to these get taken OUT of her inbox.
 That way when she comes back her inbox wouldn't be bulging.
 Nor will she be tempted to check her email whilst she is away and get drawn back into work.

 It wasn't just her staff that were bombarding her with queries. it was her clients.
-Yes, she had an out of office on.
-However, by answering her clients emails when she was away, this signalled to her clients that she was still "open for business".
+Yes, she had an "out of office" on.
+However, by answering her clients' emails when she was away, this signalled to her clients that she was still "open for business".
 This will stop for her next holiday.

-Have a holiday plan with her team
+5) Have a holiday plan with your team